 Over the last couple of months, all of the candidates we talked to had the Ecosystem game and the Redrock Study game (September 2023).

 Tips to approach this Red Rock study game

 Practice time management

-Some of our candidates mentioned that they got caught out by a misunderstanding of the timer at the top as they thought they have time for the case study and after the timer runs out, they can answer the questions.
-However, the timer is both for the case study and the questions afterward.
-We are currently aware of two different timings, 25 and 35 minutes.
+Some of our candidates mentioned that they got caught out by a misunderstanding of the timer at the top as they thought they have time for the case study, and after the timer runs out, they can answer the questions.
+However, the timer is both for the case study and the mini-case questions afterward.

 Maintain focus on the objectives

 Given the central role of objectives in the Redrock Study game, it is essential to remain mindful of them throughout the process.
 When examining information during the investigation phase, concentrate solely on data pertinent to the objectives.
 Avoid devoting time to unrelated data that will not contribute to answering the questions in the analysis phase.
 Discern the key signals amid the noise.

 It is crucial to perform a meticulous analysis during the Redrock Study game.
 Verify your work and re-examine your calculations to guarantee the accuracy of the information and responses provided.
 Ensure that all components of the question have been addressed and all germane data has been incorporated into your report.
 Avoid falling into traps (e.g., by neglecting units and, as a result, comparing apples and oranges).

 Practice your data interpretation and quantitative reasoning skills

 Data interpretation and quantitative reasoning are critical skills in the Redrock Study game.
 You need to be able to understand and interpret the data to provide meaningful insights in your report.
 Make sure you’re familiar with different types of charts and graphs so that you can choose the best one to represent your findings.